raforg/danectl/README.md

     danectl adopt example.org
     danectl dup example.org www.example.org mail.example.org

+After that, certbot automatically renews both certificates every few months, but the underlying keypairs won't change, and the TLSA records (see below) can remain stable.

 You then configure danectl with the set of port/protocol/host combinations that you need TLSA records for.